 Minnesota does have default rules in place on how to manage the assets of Minnesota residents (and non-residents that own an interest in real estate in Minnesota) who failed to make their own Estate Plan.
 It is called "Intestate Succession".

 Furthermore, Estate Planning is not only for management of your assets after your death.
 What if you become disabled, incapacitated or incompetent and are unable to continue making decision for yourself but you haven’t planned for it?
 Guess what?
-Minnesota has a plan for that, too.
-It’s called "Guardianship".
+Minnesota has plans for that, too.
+They're called "Guardianship" and "Conservatorship".

 And we all know the government will always make the best, and least-expensive decisions regarding the management of your assets, your healthcare and the care of your family, right?
 Of course not!